dmerejkowsky/blog/content/en/post/0112-symlinks-and-so-on-linux.md

 Wait a minute - the `answer.h` file is *right there* - what does that mean, "No such file or directory"?.

-After a bit of research, you discover is that `gcc` uses a list of paths called the "include path" where it looks for headers.
+After a bit of research, you discover that `gcc` uses a list of paths called the "include path" where it looks for headers.
 You check on your machine, and sure enough, `/usr/include/` is one of the elements of this list, and `stdio.h` is in `/usr/include/stdio.h`, which explains why `gcc` did not complain about the first include.

-So, to fix the compilation error, you add the `-I .` option to the command line so that current directory is added to the list of include paths:
+To fix the compilation error, you add the `-I .` option to the command line so that current directory is added to the list of include paths:

 ```console